Dynamic Spatial Sparsification for Efficient Vision Transformers and Convolutional Neural Networks: Method

 where $C'$ can be a smaller dimension and we use $C'=C/2$ in our implementation.
 Similarly, we can compute a global feature by:

 where $\mathcal{A}$ is the function that aggregates the information of all the existing tokens and can be simply implemented as an average pooling:

 The local feature encodes the information of a certain token while the global feature contains the context of the whole image, thus both of them are useful.
-Therefore, we combine the local and global features to obtain local-global embeddings and feed them to another MLP to predict the probabilities to drop/keep the tokens:
+Therefore, we combine the local and global features to obtain local-global embeddings and feed them to another MLP to predict the probabilities to dropping/keeping the tokens:

 where $\bm{\pi}_{i, 0}$ denotes the probability of dropping the $i$-th token and $\bm{\pi}_{i, 1}$ is the probability of keeping it.
 We can then generate current decision $\mathbf{D}$ by sampling from $\bm{\pi}$ and update $\hat{\mathbf{D}}$ by